Cancer Biology, Prevention & Control: The UDC Edge

 Students in the master’s program have the opportunity to participate in a number of research-oriented institutes and programs, including:

 - The STEM Center for Research and Development is a valuable resource for biology students and other students in STEM disciplines.
 The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement and to increase graduation rates.

-- The Minority Biological Research Support and Minority Access to Research Careers grant programs expose degree program students to current technologies and state-of-the-art equipment through hands-on research opportunities.
+- Minority Access to Research Careers grant programs expose degree program students to current technologies and state-of-the-art equipment through hands-on research opportunities.

 Faculty Spotlight: UDC Cancer Biology, Prevention & Control Master’s Degree Program

 Carolyn Cousin, Ph.D., professor and program director, is an experienced cell biologist and parasitologist with a longstanding research interest in the area of schistosomiasis.
 She has received more than $5 million in grants from the NIH and the Agency for International Development to fund this research.
 Cousin also has served as the principal investigator on a USDA-funded grant to examine the current perception of African Americans on cancer in the District of Columbia.
 She has received numerous awards and accolades for her teaching and research, both from within the university and from organizations such as the National Institutes of Health, the Washington Post, Beta Kappa Chi Scientific Honor Society and the National Association for Equal Opportunity in Higher Education.